iterative/vscode-dvc/README.md

 - **Step 3.** See walkthrough.

 **Note:** Our walkthrough will automatically be shown after first installation.
-If for any reason you need to revisit the walkthrough open the command palette (⇧⌃P on Windows/Linux or ⇧⌘P on macOS) and select the `DVC: Get Started` command.
+If for any reason you need to revisit the walkthrough, open the command palette (⇧⌃P on Windows/Linux or ⇧⌘P on macOS) and select the `DVC: Get Started` command.